-Midsummer is a Swedish summer tradition that’s been celebrated for hundreds of years.
-This is the time of year when the sun never really sets, and the magic of never-ending summer nights are welcomed with a flower decorated maypole, dancing, singing, typical summer food, friends and family.
+Midsummer is a Swedish summer tradition, celebrated for hundreds of years.
+Midsummer is the time of year when the sun never really sets, and the magic of never-ending summer nights are welcomed with a flower decorated maypole, dancing, singing, typical summer food, friends and family.

-Quite suitable, since the maypole today is richly decorated with leaves and topped off with two large flower wreaths, formed as a big cross-like statue of wooden poles.
+The Midsummer maypole is richly decorated with leaves and topped off with two large flower wreaths, formed as a big cross-like statue of wooden poles.
 Songs and dances are held around it, and it doesn’t matter how many – or few – people there are to celebrate: the dancing will take place, no matter what!
 So what do we sing about?
 Well – jumping frogs, laundry day, and the famous fox sneaking around an iced lake… of course with matching dances.

 The magic of the Midsummer night

 The night of Midsummer’s eve is magical.
 Today, the magic lies in the fact that the sun never sets, enjoy the company of family and friends, maybe take a midnight swim and feel the silence of nature in the evening.

 However, hundreds of years ago this magical night was something else: it was a way for farmers to wish for rich crops and a good harvest.
 Young girls would pick flowers in silence, in the hopes of dreaming of their future husbands – and if you were to roll around in the dewy meadow, you could significantly strengthen your health.